frc/frantic-wp-theme/README.md

 Getting Started
 ===============

+* Clone this repository to Frantic-WP-Theme directory
+* Move `child-directory` outside the parent theme directory
 * Search for: `'_frc'` and replace with: `'theme-name'`
 * Search for: `Text Domain: _frc` in **sass/style.scss** and replace with: `Text Domain: theme-name`
 * Search for: ` _frc` and replace with: ` Theme Name`